UCAR-SEA/SEA-ISS-Template/submission-guidelines.md

 └── notebook2.ipynb
 ```

-This framework support [the MyST Markdown language](https://jupyterbook.org/en/stable/reference/glossary.html#term-MyST) in Markdown and notebook documents.
+This framework supports [the MyST Markdown language](https://jupyterbook.org/en/stable/reference/glossary.html#term-MyST) in Markdown and notebook documents.
 This allows users to write rich, publication-quality markup in their documents.

 5. **Update the Table of Contents**: Update the `toc.yml` file to include the notebooks you've added.